-Unlike traditional financial statement audits conducted by independent CPA firms, which feel like a “trust but verify” exercise, a government audit or investigation is rigorously focused on rooting out non-compliances and irregularities where “materiality” is viewed through a narrow aperture.
+Traditional financial statement audits conducted by independent CPA firms feel more like a trust but verify exercise.
+However, government audits and investigations are rigorously focused on rooting out noncompliance and irregularities, where “materiality is viewed narrowly.
 Government audits can occur at any time during the contract lifecycle, and often many times.
 Investigations can be triggered by a suspicion, an audit referral, or a whistle-blower.
 Government audits and investigations often make contractors feel as if they are guilty until proven innocent.

 Find out more about how we help contractors to: